huggingface/blog/how-to-train.md

 ## 1. Find a dataset

 First, let us find a corpus of text in Esperanto.
-Here we'll use the Esperanto portion of the [OSCAR corpus](https://traces1.inria.fr/oscar/) from INRIA.
+Here we’ll use the Esperanto portion of the [OSCAR corpus](https://traces1.inria.fr/oscar/) from INRIA.
 OSCAR is a huge multilingual corpus obtained by language classification and filtering of [Common Crawl](https://commoncrawl.org/) dumps of the Web.

 <img src="/blog/assets/oscar.png" style="margin: auto; display: block; width: 260px;">

-The Esperanto portion of the dataset is only 299M, so we'll concatenate with the Esperanto sub-corpus of the [Leipzig Corpora Collection](https://wortschatz.uni-leipzig.de/en/download), which is comprised of text from diverse sources like news, literature, and wikipedia.
+The Esperanto portion of the dataset is only 299M, so we’ll concatenate with the Esperanto sub-corpus of the [Leipzig Corpora Collection](https://wortschatz.uni-leipzig.de/en/download), which is comprised of text from diverse sources like news, literature, and wikipedia.

 The final training corpus has a size of 3 GB, which is still small – for your model, you will get better results the more data you can get to pretrain on.

 ## 2. Train a tokenizer

 We choose to train a byte-level Byte-pair encoding tokenizer (the same as GPT-2), with the same special tokens as RoBERTa.
-Let's pick its size to be 52,000.
+Let’s pick its size to be 52,000.

 We recommend training a byte-level BPE as